Event Hubs messaging exceptions - .NET (legacy)

 If you see values higher than number of TUs * limits (1 MB per second for ingress or 1000 requests for ingress/second, 2 MB per second for egress), increase the number of TUs by using the Scale (on the left menu) page of an Event Hubs namespace to manually scale higher or to use the Auto-inflate feature of Event Hubs.
 Note that auto-Inflate can only increase up to 20 TUS.
 To raise it to exactly 40 TUs, submit a support request.

 This error should rarely occur.
 It happens when the container running code for your namespace is low on CPU – not more than a few seconds before the Event Hubs load balancer begins.

-Resolution: Limit on calls to the GetRuntimeInformation method.
-Azure Event Hubs supports up to 50 calls per second to the GetRuntimeInfo per second.
+Resolution: Limit calls to the GetRuntimeInformation method.
+Azure Event Hubs supports up to 50 calls per second per consumer group to the GetRuntimeInfo per second.
 You may receive an exception similar to the following one once the limit is reached:

 You can learn more about Event Hubs by visiting the following links: